 Everything we know about Beyond Good and Evil 2

-It’s finally here!
-Well, sort of.
-Ubisoft has taken the wraps off of the long-awaited Beyond Good and Evil 2.
-Here’s everything you need to know.
+After years of waiting, it’s finally here!
+Well, almost.
+Ubisoft has taken the wraps off the long-awaited Beyond Good and Evil 2, and we’ve compiled all the information you need.

 Beyond Good and Evil is about as ‘cult classic’ as gaming gets.
 The PS2 and Xbox original remains a fan-favourite 14 years since its 2003 launch.
 Beyond Good and Evil 2 was announced with a brief teaser in 2008, before immediately fading into obscurity, joining the likes of Half-Life 3 and, until recently, The Last Guardian, with no sign of a release date, gameplay or any hint of the ability to pre-order the game.